tonyydl/TYPTT/README.md

 [![Build Status](https://travis-ci.org/tonyyang924/TYPTT.svg?branch=master)](https://travis-ci.org/tonyyang924/TYPTT)

-PTT is a household names telnet BBS in Taiwan.
-I hope I can create a easily usage app for PTT.
+PTT is a well-known BBS station in Taiwan.
+I’d like to create a simplify app for PTT.

 * Developed the app with Kotlin.
 * Use Android architecture components LiveData, ViewModel and Navigation.